 This humble start led to many discoveries about the difficult but hopeful lives of the youth she was supporting.
 Over time, she developed the shelter into Cambridge Secondary School, and with it came a music program.

-Suubi Troupe has blossomed into a full-fledged touring group which now has a full time dance and music teacher.
+The Suubi Fusion Troupe has blossomed into a full-fledged touring group which now has a full time dance and music teacher.
 Talented music students who are able to access scholarships from the school and had earned the opoprtunity to perform in Uganda and internationally.
 The music program and its students were also the subject of a documentary that premiered at Canada's Grand River Film Festival on November 2 2015.